Sinus Surgery Costs Explained

 Miscellaneous medical equipment and supplies.

-Depending upon the location, a facility fee can range from between $1,000 and $3,000.
+Depending upon the location, a facility fee will generally range from between $1,000 and $5,000.
 Similar to anesthesia fees, remember that longer and more complicated procedures often equate to a higher cost.
 Insurance may cover some or all of this cost.

 Cost No. 4: Miscellaneous Expenses